 Sunglasses or spectacles, lenses can now be fitted.

 Using an optical frame heater, the acetate is gently warmed to make it easier to fit the sun lenses into the lens grooves.

 Lenses can be single vision, reading, bifocal or varifocal depending on your prescription.
-To see our lens packages, click here.
+To see what our lens partner Lensology can offer you click here.